 - Approximately 2 hours of asynchronous pre- and post-session activities (for example, screencasts, articles, undertaking a self-guided group activity)

-- 4.5 hours of synchronous online activity (split across two sessions), with refreshment/lunch breaks and 1.5 hours of asynchronous activity scheduled between these.
+- 4.5 hours of synchronous online activity (split across two sessions), or in person (split across morning and afternoon sessions), with refreshment/lunch breaks and 1.5 hours of asynchronous activity scheduled between these when online

-In this video co-facilitator Lisa Sofianos provides an overview of the Strategic Leadership programme.
+In this video, Lisa Sofianos provides an overview of the Strategic Leadership Programme.